 - Mix in eggs, vanilla, and lemon zest until fully combined.

 - Alternate adding in dry ingredients with the buttermilk, stirring with a wooden spoon or spatula until just barely combined.
 If necessary, add an additional tablespoon of buttermilk to help the batter come together.
 Fold in white chocolate chips.2 large eggs

-- Transfer to cupcake liners and sprinkle each with turbinado sugar.
+- Transfer to muffin liners, filling almost to the top of each.
+Sprinkle each with turbinado sugar.
 Bake in preheated oven for 8 minutes, then reduce heat to 375°F (without opening oven door).½ cup unsalted butter

 - Bake another 15 minutes or until a toothpick entered into a muffin comes out clean.
 Let cool in muffin pan for 10 minutes, then serve warm or cool on wire racks.

 Last Updated on April 20, 2023 by Chenée Lewis